fzsdi/bulk-msg-dashboard/README.md

 export FLASK_ENV=development
 flask run
 ```
-Now you can login to the dashboard with these details:
-username: taranom
-password: hellogram

 Bulk form is for sending 100 messages to 100 mobile numbers in each requests.
 First MSG and Third MSG are constant.
 single form is for sending a special message to 100 mobile numbers in each requests.